 Pro tip: Instagram’s design recommendations include using a .jpg or .png file, uploading the highest resolution image available, and keeping in mind that only two rows of text will automatically display.

-Pro tip: Leveraging partnership ads and user-generated content can significantly enhance a campaign, especially for brands that may have limitations in video production capabilities.
+Pro tip: Leveraging partnership ads and UGC can significantly enhance a campaign, especially for brands that have limited video production capabilities.
 Hughes says collaborating with content creators or encouraging customers to share their experiences creates authentic content that resonates well with audiences.

 Screenshot